 You may also test the docs by with Continuous Integration (CI) systems like TravisCI or CircleCI.
 If you need to work within existing CI systems, choose a tool that other teams use within your organization, and your choice of output is not limited by the CI system.
 In other words, the test frameworks in TravisCI or CircleCI do not dictate your deployment system.

-Here are three example documentation sites you can write and build using an SSG with CICD.
+In the Learn section of the site, there are three example documentation sites you can write and build using an SSG with CICD.